Outstanding Student Presentations - NZES 2015 conference

-The society makes an annual award to the student who is judged to have presented the best oral paper at the Society’s annual conference.
+The society makes an annual award to the students who are judged to have presented the best oral papers at the Society’s annual conference.
 The award comprises:

 • One year’s free membership of the society

 In 2015 we will offer FIVE Outstanding Student Presentation Awards.
 Students wanting to be considered for either award must submit supporting information (see below) at the time they submit their abstracts through the NZES2015 website (www.nzes2015.org).
 Only those students who apply for the awards will be considered.
 The deadline for abstract submission is September 1st.

 The following supporting information is required (as a pdf file):

 - Title of presentation/poster.

 - Your name, the degree you are enrolled in (with enrolment dates) and the department and institute you are studying at.